 If the adjustment fails, repeat the current balancing procedure from the beginning.

-The newly obtained values should be recorded on the measurement sheet as well as on the transmitter's Group 1 dip switches.
+The newly obtained values should be recorded on the measurement sheet as well as on the transmitter's Group 1 dip switches and Group 2 in second time.